fisodd/www-fisodd-com/content/post/right-place.rst

-to enable a switch from my official status as just an English major taking some Computer Science classes and skip past a lot of waitlists and prerequisites to become not only a full-time CS student in the Engineering College but also eventually a paid teaching assistant for some of the new higher level CS courses.
+to enable a switch from my official status as just an English major taking some Computer Science classes and skip past a lot of waitlists and prerequisites to become not only a full-time CS student in the engineering college but also eventually a paid teaching assistant for some of the new higher level CS courses.

-Before long, instead of just being yet another undergraduate programmer seeking a terminal on the big timesharing systems,
-I had earned root login privileges and a key to a new machine-room filled with a variety of PDP-11s and VAXes and other systems all running BSD Unix.
+Before long, instead of just being yet another undergraduate programmer seeking an open terminal on the big timesharing systems, I had earned root login privileges and a key to a new machine-room filled with a variety of PDP-11s and VAXes and other systems all running BSD Unix.
 Chaos had lead to opportunity,